 For a full, scholarly detail of how this whole episode played out in those days, the interested reader is referred to Dr. Meenakshi Jain’s definitive volumes, Rama and Ayodhya and The Battle for Rama: Case of the Temple at Ayodhya which gives the most complete account of the Ayodhya episode.

 The Ayodhya episode didn’t end at that.
 When I served as the Chief Epigraphist and Joint Director General of the Archaeological Survey of India (ASI) in Delhi, I received an order from the Ministry of Culture directing me to make copies of this newly-discovered inscription.
 To this end, I called my friend, the Chief of the Epigraphy Department at Mysore, Sri Madhava Katti to Delhi.
 He was accompanied by two of his personnel who were experts at making copies of inscriptions.
 Even as we prepared to travel to Ayodhya early the next morning, I received an order from the Ministry of Human Resources Development asking us to drop the Ayodhya journey.

-The HRD Minister back then: the late Arjun Singh of the Union Carbide and Bhopal Gas Tragedy notoriety.
-The behind-the-scenes story is well-known to all now.
-The Indian brand of Secularism represented by an alien invader’s mosque built by demolishing an existing temple after shedding rivers of blood had to be preserved intact at any cost.
+No prizes for guessing who the HRD Minister was back then: the selfsame Arjun Singh of the Bhopal Gas Tragedy notoriety.
+He quickly figured out that the Vishnu Hari inscription had the potential to seriously injure the Congress brand of Islamism--i.e., secularism-- represented by an alien Muslim invader’s mosque built by demolishing an existing temple after shedding rivers of blood.
+It was a

 And then the selfsame Lucknow Bench of the Allahabad High Court summoned K.V.
 Ramesh to furnish evidence in the Babri Masjid case.
 Let’s hear it in his own words.